Left: Colorized SEM image of a soybean cyst nematode and an egg (photo: WSU Extension)

 There will be four exams, each worth 15% of the course grade.
 Exams will primarily cover material from lecture, although material from the readings in the text can also appear on exams.
 The exams are not cumulative, except insofar as understanding material from earlier in the class may be necessary to understand later material.
 The first three exams will be held during the lecture periods indicated on the course schedule; the fourth exam will be held during the final exam slot (also on the course schedule).
 This time is set by the registrar and is not negotiable.
 If circumstances beyond your control force you to miss an exam, please contact me ahead of time by phone, email, or in person to discuss it.

 This class will work in groups on several related soil research projects.
+The last two classes will be devoted to group presentations of your research.
 I will provide details later.